vsbeginner/AI_Based_Vision_Controlled_Robotic_Arm_For_Selective_Object_Manipulation/README.md

-# AI_Object_Manipulation_Arm
+# AI-Based Vision-Controlled Robotic Arm for Selective Object Manipulation
 AI-powered vision-controlled robotic arm capable of real-time object detection, classification, and selective pick-and-place manipulation using computer vision and motion planning.
 The system integrates deep learning-based perception with precise robotic control to autonomously identify and handle objects in dynamic environments.
-# AI-Based Vision-Controlled Robotic Arm for Selective Object Manipulation

 An intelligent robotic system that integrates **computer vision, deep learning, and embedded systems** to enable **real-time object detection and autonomous pick-and-place operations**.

 This project demonstrates an end-to-end pipeline where visual input is processed using AI models, translated into spatial coordinates, and executed through a robotic arm for precise object manipulation.